 On September 13, 2012, Plymouth Township Police Officer Bradley Fox was shot and killed by Thomas after pursuing him following a hit-and-run car accident.
-Thomas ambushed Officer Fox on a recreational path and fired four shots, fatally injuring Fox and wounding his K-9 partner Nick before turning the gun on himself.
+Thomas ambushed Officer Fox on a recreational path and fired four shots, fatally injuring Fox and wounding his K-9 partner before turning the gun on himself.

-Officer Fox, a U.S. Marine who survived two tours of duty in Iraq, left behind his wife Lynsay and a young daughter; the couple was expecting their second child at the time of Officer Fox’s death.
-His murder and the straw purchase that enabled it helped lead to the Pennsylvania state legislature’s passage of the “Brad Fox Law,” which established mandatory minimum sentences for repeat straw purchasers.
+Officer Fox was a U.S. Marine who had survived two tours of duty in Iraq.
+Fox had a young daughter, and his wife, Lynsay Fox, was six-months pregnant with their second child.
+Fox’s murder and the illegal straw purchase that enabled it helped lead to the Pennsylvania state legislature’s passage of the Brad Fox Law, which established mandatory minimum sentences for repeat straw purchasers.
 In August 2013, Michael Henry was sentenced to 20 to 66 years in prison for straw purchasing a total of nine guns for Andrew Thomas.

 The suit argued that this pattern and other factors should have clearly indicated to In Site that Henry was a straw purchaser.
-The defendants filed preliminary objections to the complaint, akin to a motion to dismiss, in late 2014.
+The defendants filed preliminary objections to the complaint, akin to a motion to dismiss, in late 2014, arguing that the case was barred the federal Protection of Lawful Commerce in Arms Act (PLCAA).
 At oral argument on May 18, 2015, the judge denied the defendants’ preliminary objections, allowing the case to proceed, but directed the plaintiffs to make some adjustments to the complaint.
 In February 2016, the court again overruled defendants' second attempt to dismiss the case.
-The case is now in discovery.
-Read the Press Release announcing the filing of the lawsuit: Brady Center Files Complaint Against Gun Dealer for Family of Bradley Fox, Police Officer Killed with Straw Purchased Gun.
+Once again on November 26, 2018, Brady and co-counsel won in trial court, defeating In Site’s Motion for Summary Judgement that again sought to dismiss the case as barred by PLCAA.